murchandamus/bitcoinops.github.io/_posts/en/newsletters/2021-06-16-newsletter.md

 software.

 ## News

+- **🟩  Taproot locked in:** the [taproot][topic taproot] soft fork and related changes specified in BIPs [340][bip340], [341][bip341], and [342][bip342] were locked in by signaling miners last weekend.
+  Taproot will be safe to use after block 709,632, which is expected in early or mid November.
+The delay gives time for users to upgrade their nodes to a release (such as Bitcoin Core 0.21.1) that will enforce taproot's rules, ensuring that funds received to taproot scripts after block 709,632 are safe even if there's a problem with miners.

+    Developers are encouraged to start [implementing taproot][taproot uses] in their software during the next several months so they can be ready to take advantage of greater efficiency, privacy, and fungibility as soon as the activation is complete.

+    Readers celebrating the lock in of taproot may also wish to read a [short history][wuille taproot] of taproot's origins and history by developer Pieter Wuille.

 - **BIP proposed for wallets to set nSequence by default on taproot transactions:**
   Chris Belcher [posted][belcher post] a draft BIP to the Bitcoin-Dev